John Peel

 The death of an icon

-Alongside the Radio 1 John Peel Show, Peel could also be found broadcasting on the BBC World Service, and as part of the British Forces Broadcasting Service from time-to-time.
+Alongside the Radio 1 John Peel Show, Peel could also be found broadcasting on the BBC World Service and as part of the British Forces Broadcasting Service from time to time.

 When his death was announced, fans began sending tributes to Radio 1, and the BBC cleared Radio 1’s schedule for October 26 to broadcast a full day of tributes.